darshanm17/react-training/README.md

 5. Open your web browser and visit http://localhost:3000 to view the app.

 ## Technologies Used
-1.React: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-2.Vite: A fast build tool for modern web development.
+- Vite: A fast build tool for modern web development.
-3.HTML/CSS: For structuring and styling the user interface.
+- HTML/CSS: For structuring and styling the user interface.
-4.JavaScript: For implementing interactive functionality.
+- JavaScript: For implementing interactive functionality.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, feel free to open a pull request.